Bill Gates bids farewell to his beloved father, 'the real Bill Gates'

-William H. Gates, father of Microsoft co-founder and billionaire philanthropist Bill Gates, died on Monday, his son wrote in a poignant post on his GatesNotes blog.
+William H. Gates, the father of Microsoft co-founder and billionaire philanthropist Bill Gates, died on Monday, his son wrote in a poignant post on his GatesNotes blog.
 William Gates was 94.
-In 2018, Bill Gates revealed that his father was suffering from Alzheimer's disease.
+In 2018, Bill Gates revealed that his dad was suffering from Alzheimer's disease.

 "My dad was the 'real' Bill Gates," his son wrote on Twitter on Tuesday.
 "He was everything I try to be and I will miss him every day."